 The comfort fit solitaire diamond engagement ring is one of Brilliance.com’s most popular styles.
 These diamond rings have a single diamond set on a wide or thin band.
 The stone can be cut into a variety of shapes, but the most popular are the round brilliant and princess cut.
-Other popular diamond shapes include the heart, asscher, pear, cushion, marquise, oval, radiant, or trilliant.
+Other popular choices include the heart, asscher, pear, cushion, oval, radiant, or marquise cut diamond rings.

 Diamond rings with three stones have gained popularity in the past few years.
 The three stones are said to represent a relationship’s past, present, and future and are an ideal visual reminder of your love and devotion.
 These diamond engagement rings can have stones that are all the same size and shape or a large center stone with smaller outer stones.
 Some styles have stones all cut into the same shape or a princess or round cut center stone and triangle or baguette shaped outside stones.

 Halo diamond engagement rings have gained popularity in recent years.
 These diamond rings have one large center stone surrounded by a set of smaller diamonds.
 The center stone in these diamond rings can be round, oval, heart shaped, marquise, princess, cushion, pear, or asscher cut.
 The outer stones can be set in a bevel or prong setting.